 A large bank was looking to expand its mobile offerings to their small business credit card customers in order to increase customer engagement and loyalty.
 The company aimed to create a product that helped solve an unmet need among their customer base that would also drive customers to spend more on their credit cards.

 As part of a cross-disciplinary team, I led the User Experience Design of a native iPhone and Android application that allowed small business owners and employees to manage their expenses.
-Through a highly iterative design and usability evaluation process, I explored a wide variety of interaction design approaches.
-By remaining involved throughout the entire development process, I ensured that the desired user experience could be achieved across platforms, including the companion web experience.
 With tens of thousands of active users, the application has helped make expense tracking and transaction monitoring easier for thousands of customers.